 [Section 155B inserted by No. 42 of 2004 s.
 118.]

 155C.
-Establishment of return to work programs for individual workers
+Employer to ensure return to work program established

 (1) An employer of a worker who has suffered an injury compensable under this Act must ensure that a return to work program is established for the worker as soon as practicable after either of the following occurs —